6 Easy Steps to Ensure Your Fireplace Is Safe

 The area that contains the fire is called the firebox.
 It’s where you place the logs, start the fire, and keep it going.
 You want to ensure this area is in good condition.
 You should inspect it for missing pieces and creosote buildup.
 A great deal of soot can build up inside the firebox, making it difficult to inspect.
 If you need to clean it first, then do so because the area holding fire must be in good condition.
 This is a reasonable caution as starting a fire in one’s house should always be done in the safest conditions.
 Once you are done, place the rate to the back of the box to ensure the fire burns up, and the smoke pulls into the chimney.

 6. Check and Replace the Batteries: Carbon Monoxide and Smoke Detectors

 While this is not directly related to your chimney, you should ensure your smoke and carbon monoxide detectors are in good working condition and have fresh batteries.
 If you do not currently have one in your home near the fireplace, we strongly recommend placing one there as carbon monoxide is a byproduct of combustion.

 How Tri-County Services Can Help Get Your Fireplace and Chimney Ready For Winter

-Chimney safety is an important part of homeownership.
+Chimney safety is an important part of homeownership and the first step in determining if a fireplace is safe to use.
 Purposefully starting a fire in your own home in an unmaintained fireplace seems counterintuitive and like a risky endeavor.
 If you are concerned about your system after inspecting your chimney and fireplace for safe usage, contact the professionals at Tri-County Services.
-We can help you ensure the safety of your fireplace before the start of the season.
+We can help you ensure your fireplace is safe to use before the start of the season.

 If you need fireplace maintenance and tune-up services before the start of winter, then call us now at (805) 500-2944 for more information about how we can help!